finos/rune-dsl/documentation/rosetta-modelling-component.md

 A *data type* describes a logical concept of the business domain being modelled - also sometimes referred to as an *entity*, *object* or *class*.
 It is specified through a set of *attributes* defining the granular elements composing that concept - also sometimes referred to as *fields*.

-By contrast with the built-in types, the data types that are defined in the model are also often referred to as *complex types*.
+By contrast with the basic types, those model-specific data types are often referred to as *complex types*.

 #### Syntax